Story: Large forest birds

 Weka are sometimes confused with the smaller banded rail.
 Unlike the weka, this bird has black and white horizontal bars on the underside, and can fly.

 Weka are omnivorous – animal foods form 30% of their diet, and plant foods make up the rest.
 Animal foods include earthworms, larvae, beetles, wētā, ants, grass grubs, slugs, snails, insect eggs, slaters, frogs, spiders, rats, mice, and small birds and eggs.
 Plant foods include leaves, grass, berries and seeds.
 Weka are important in the bush as seed dispersers.
 They distribute seeds too large to be spread by smaller berry-eating birds.

 For a flightless bird, the weka can travel remarkable distances.
-Conservation workers report that it took one weka just three weeks to walk from the Waitākere Range near Auckland to Tāneatua, 300 kilometres away.
+Conservation workers report that it took one weka just three weeks to walk from its release site, the Waitākere Range near Auckland, to Tāneatua, 300 kilometres away.
 It was heading for its home near Gisborne.